 In the 18th century, mediaeval castles had largely outplayed their function as both residences of the noble and as military installations, and many were abandoned.
 There are more ruins of castles in Austria than there are well-preserved ones.
 Fortunately, Schattenburg was rescued from ruin and taken over by the town of Feldkirch in 1825.
 Before the castle was finally converted into a museum and historic building, it served as military barracks and poorhouse during the 1800s.
 Today Schattenburg houses far more peaceful and less sinister tenants, a museum and a restaurant.

-We visited the castle one morning during the week, and apart from a children’s school class we had the place to ourselves.
+We visited the castle one morning during the week, and apart from a children’s school class, we had the place to ourselves.
 You don’t have to be super interested in medieval history to enjoy a tour around the castle and museum for an hour or two.
-Moreover, most of the museum is devoted to life at the castle for hundreds of years, and a great deal of the interior is still original.
+Moreover, most of the museum is devoted to life at the castle over the last centuries.
+Moreover, a great deal of the interior is still original.
 We also enjoyed the exhibitions that do not have a direct connection with the castle itself, such as a “lock museum” and a large collection of weapons.
 Furthermore, some of the exhibits present the local history of the region as well.
 There are also activities specially designed for children.